NIAAA Research Supplements to Promote Diversity in Health-Related Research

 Receipt Periods

-• November 1 (February 1 first possible award date)
+- November 1 (February 1 first possible award date)

-• May 1 (August 1 first possible award date)
+- May 1 (August 1 first possible award date)

 Administrative Requirements

-At the time of the application submission the parent grant must be active and have at least 15 months left prior to entering a No Cost Extension (NCE) phase.
 NIAAA will provide training support from a minimum of 1 year to a maximum of 3 years.
 Applications for supplements to grants or contracts with less than one year of research support remaining may be considered for high school, undergraduate, and medical or other health professional students research support for a summer experience or during the academic school year.

-Duration of support depends on the candidate’s career level, as well as the amount of time remaining on the parent award (excluding a NCE) and may be adjusted by the review committee.
+Duration of support depends on the candidate’s career level, as well as the amount of time remaining on the parent award (excluding an NCE) and may be adjusted by the review committee.
 If a candidate received a prior NIAAA diversity supplement award, regardless of career stage, they are not eligible to apply for a second NIAAA diversity supplement.

 To be eligible, the parent award must be active, and the research proposed in the supplement must be accomplished within the competitive segment.
 At the time of submission of a supplement application, the parent award must have a minimum period of 15 months remaining before the project period end date.
 Parent grants entering a no cost extension or that are currently in a no cost extension are not eligible to apply for a diversity supplement.